Skip to main contentCLAUDE.md

 /api-reference/

-): Auto-generated from OpenAPI specs inspec.yaml
+): Auto-generated from OpenAPI specs in spec.yaml

-files- v0.3 and v0.4 API versions with separate specs
+- v0.3 and v0.4 API versions with separate specs

 - Additional manual